 Try It and Share

-- 1 tablespoon red curry paste use Thai Kitchen for mild
+- 1 tablespoon red curry paste (use Thai Kitchen brand for mild)

 - ½ cup coconut milk